IgniteUI/igniteui-docfx/en/components/grid/grid.md

 </div>
 <div class="divider--half"></div>

-The other way to bind and visualize complex data in the **IgxGrid** is to:
+An alternative way to bind complex data, or to visualize composite data (from more than one column) in the **IgxGrid** is to use a custom body template for the column.
+Generally, one can:
     - use the `value` of the cell, that contains the nested data
+    - use the `cell` object in the template, from which to access the `rowData`, therefore retrieve any value from it, i.e `cell.rowData[field]`

-    - and interpolate it in a custom column template
+and interpolate it those in the template.

 Below is the data that we are going to use: